puttak/Heat-Pipe-Reactor/README.md

     (e)getCellTemperature: Get temperature of cells from tempearature of nodes

-3.Define_Nektar.py includes functions for operating Nektar++:
+3.Define_Nektar.py includes functions for operating Nektar++ (Currently only includes codes for temperature simulation):

-    (a)runNektar: Just as its name.
+    (a)runNektar_Temp: Just as its name.
 Of cause, It can generate .fld and convert it to .vtu that we need.

-    (b)postProcess: It can post-process results of temperature and generate temperature function in fuel area and coefficients of this function.
+    (b)postProcess_Temp: It can post-process results of temperature and generate temperature function in fuel area and coefficients of this function.

     (c)readNodesFromVtu: Read positions(x,y,z) of nodes from HeatPipeReactor_nodes.vtu.